MEET OUR VETERINARIANS

 Dr. Beverley Bateman, B.Sc., D.V.M.

-Bev first worked at Eglinton Vet as a student in high school and joined the veterinary team full time in 2001 following her graduation from OVC.
+Bev first worked at Eglinton Vet as a student in high school and joined the veterinary team full time in 2001 following her graduation from the Ontario Veterinary College.
 Prior to coming to EVF, Bev worked in wildlife rehabilitation and traveled to assist small and large animal veterinary practices in East Africa.
 She was thrilled to be offered the opportunity to join the EVF team immediately after graduation, and became owner of the clinic in 2009.
 Outside of work, Bev is very busy with her family, including two sons who are constantly on the go, a Golden Retriever named Sunny and three cats.
+She is also very active in advocacy for people with Lyme disease, and enjoys using her veterinary knowledge to help humans as well.

 Dr. Jennifer Hodges, B.Sc., D.V.M.

-Jen grew up in North Toronto, working as a summer student at Eglinton Veterinary Facilities.
+Jen grew up in North Toronto, working as a summer student at Eglinton Veterinary Facilities for a number of years.
 She attended the University of Guelph, obtained her Bachelor of Science degree and graduated from the Ontario Veterinary College in 2006.
 Jen has one cat and a Boxer named Sawyer.
-Jen is our resident expert on nutrition, and has been responsible for the fantastic weight loss of our clinic cat, along with that of many of our patients.
+Jen enjoys challenging medical cases, and is our resident expert on nutrition.
+She has been responsible for the fantastic weight loss of our clinic cat, along with that of many of our patients.

 The Veterinary Oath: As a member of the veterinary medical profession, I solemnly swear that I will use my scientific knowledge and skills for the benefit of society.
 I will strive to promote animal health and welfare, relieve animal suffering, protect the health of the public and environment, and advance comparative medical knowledge.
 I will practice my profession conscientiously, with dignity, and in keeping with the principles of veterinary medical ethics.
 I will strive continuously to improve my professional knowledge and competence and to maintain the highest professional and ethical standards for myself and the profession.